 Q&As are the foundation and the all-time favorite webinar engagement tool.
 92% of attendees expect a live Q&A session at the end of the webinar.
 Live Q&As are ranked high because they offer a fun way for attendees to interact with the presenter.
 69% of webinars supply downloadable resources to engage their attendees.
 Webinar engagement statistics further point to surveys, polls and media as adequate engagement tools.

 Integrating videos in your webinar will make it more compelling and more audience-engaging which will ultimately scale your viewing time.
 Good, right?
 Unfortunately, 32% of hosts that don’t use videos in their webinars say they lack the skills to integrate them in their presentation and 27% see this undertaking as too expensive.

 Webinar watch stats show that live broadcasts are still the most favored webinar types with 59% ratings while always-on only webinars are slowly but surely gaining traction as registrants can access them at their convenience.
 Webinars that are live and always-on rank low at 5%.
-This means that recording your live webinars and making them on-demand is the best thing you can do keep your registrants satisfied.
+This means that recording your live webinars and making them on-demand is the best thing you can do to keep your registrants satisfied.

 For a host or an attendee to connect to a webinar, the average bandwidth should be at 380Kbps.
 Bear in mind that the right connection is important for a high-quality video.
-A lot of the data you will be sharing with with your attendees at your webinar is video and only 21% is audio.
-So, if those wondering how to improve webinars, should start with checking their bandwidth, and move on to their vide capabilities.
+A lot of the data you will be sharing with your attendees at your webinar is video and only 21% is audio.
+So, if those wondering how to improve webinars, should start with checking their bandwidth, and move on to their video capabilities.

 As it turns out, webinars might just be the new blogs.
 Their flexibility has enabled businesses and entrepreneurs as well as independent coaches to promote their services, sales, generate qualified leads and increase attendance ratings.